-Psychological Counseling.
-The psychological counseling services available to ULV students at the University Counseling Center are designed to help students work on feelings and problems which affect their personal, social, and academic effectiveness.
-The services include individual, couple, group, and family counseling, as well as workshops and outreach presentations on a variety of topics.
-The Counseling Center follows a strict policy of confidentiality between student and counselor.
+University Counseling Center.
+The psychological counseling services available to ULV students at the Counseling Center are designed to help students work on feelings, thoughts, and problems that affect their personal, social, and academic effectiveness.
+The services include individual, couple, group, and family counseling; crisis intervention counseling; and workshops and presentations on a variety of psychological topics.
+The Counseling Center follows a strict policy of confidentiality between the student and counselor.
 These services are available at no cost to central campus undergraduate students and at a nominal fee to graduate and School of Continuing Education students.
-The center is located in the Hoover Hall (ext.
+The Counseling Center is located on the second floor of the Hoover Building (ext.
 4831).